norc-heal/heal-data-pkg-guide/docs/submit/managed-access-date.md

 ##### Overview Resource Tracker

 1. Create a copy of the Resource Tracker in your shareable data package folder and move that copy into your "my-study-share" folder.
 This will be your "Overview" Resource Tracker, which will indicate whether or not each file in the Resource Tracker is shared in the shareable data package.
 1. Add a column to the Resource Tracker.
-A suggested name for this column might be "managed-access-by-[YYYY-MM-DD]-shareable-data-pkg."
+A suggested name for this column might be "share-managed-access-by-[YYYY-MM-DD]."
   2. For each row, enter a 1 if the file will be shared in this "open-access now" shareable data package.
 If not shared in this shareable data package, enter a 0.

 </div>